Chapter 23

 A louder peal of thunder.
 Everyone nodded or muttered assent.

-“These storms seem to be following me everywhere,” I added.
+“These storms seem to be following me everywhere,” I mused aloud.

 “Yes.
 But haven’t we got more pressing things to do than discuss the weather?”